pankil25/Image-Classification-using-Convolutional-Neural-Networks/README.md

 - Usage:

-  - Pass the path of train dataset folder to :
+  - Pass the path of train dataset folder in **Question 2 "arguments"** method and in **Question 4 "arguments_2"** method :

-  - Pass the path of test dataset folder to :
+  - Pass the path of test dataset folder in Question 4 "arguments_2" method :